dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 Distributing a Mac Catalyst app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

 To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.
 A distribution provisioning profile contains an App ID and a distribution certificate.
-You can use the same App ID that you used when deploying your app to a device for testing.
-However, you will need to create a distribution certificate to identify yourself or your organization, if you don't already have one.
+You'll need to create a distribution certificate to identify yourself or your organization, if you don't already have one.
+In addition, you'll need to create a Mac installer certificate to sign your app's Installer Package for submission to the Mac App Store.

-The process for creating an App Store distribution provisioning profile is as follows:
+The process for provisioning a Mac Catalyst app for App Store distribution is as follows:

 1. Create a certificate signing request.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
 1. Create a distribution certificate.
 For more information, see [Create a distribution certificate](#create-a-distribution-certificate).